top of page

 CLIMATE SCIENCE - CLIMATE SOLUTIONS

 Interactive, honest and inspiring, this introduction to climate change focuses on what we can do at home, at school and in collaboration with our city government.
 Climate change is a pretty big challenge.
 We will have to adapt, even as we are figuring out the most effective ways to draw down carbon from the atmosphere.
 Economists suggest that solving the climate challenge is a $23 trillion business opportunity.
 Let’s get going.
 But where is the best place to start?
 Who is already working on it?
 And how would we be able to demonstrate that we are making progress?
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 2050 thoought experiencemt.jpg